nicodapta/flappy-bird/readme.md

 ## Development

-The project consists of three main files:
+The project consists of the following files:

 - `index.html`: Game structure and canvas setup
 - `style.css`: Visual styling and animations
 - `game.js`: Game logic and mechanics
+- `server.js`: Express server setup
+- `package.json`: Project dependencies and scripts
+- `Procfile`: Heroku deployment configuration

 Feel free to modify the game parameters in `game.js` to adjust difficulty, speed, or visual elements!